ZIPING-LIU-CORPORATION/react-adobe-embed/README.md

   </script>
 </body>
 ```

- - An example of loading `react-adobe-embed` and utilizing it as a cdn is currently part of the testing endpoint used as part of the continuous integration workflow that is active for this package.
+ - Another example of loading `react-adobe-embed` and utilizing it as a cdn is currently part of the testing endpoint used as part of the continuous integration workflow that is active for this package.
     - The **testing endpoint code** can be viewed at [canary/routes/CDN.tsx](https://github.com/ZIPING-LIU-CORPORATION/react-adobe-embed/blob/slave/canary/routes/CDN.tsx)
     - The deployed **testing endpoint code** can be viewed at [ziping-liu-corporation.github.io/#/cdn](https://ziping-liu-corporation.github.io/react-adobe-embed/#/cdn)